 I started college as a musical theater major, but by the end of my freshman year, I knew I wasn’t supposed to have a career on stage.
 I dabbled in psychology before finding my calling in marketing.

 A friend of mine, on the other hand, started her career as a marketer.
-But after picking up running, she’s in school to become a physical therapist.
+But after picking up running, she went to school to become a physical therapist.
 Another friend has been a software engineer by education and profession, and he recently transitioned into data science.

 The thing we all had in common?
 At some point, we thought we had it all figured out—until we realized that our dream jobs weren’t our dream jobs anymore, and we had to start all over to determine how we wanted our career paths to look.

-When you don’t know exactly what you want to do, planning for the future can feel totally overwhelming.
-But here are some of the questions we asked ourselves that helped not only point us in the right direction—but also plan for the future of our careers.
+When you don’t have a career plan, even thinking about the future can feel totally overwhelming.
+But here are some of the questions we asked ourselves that helped to not only point us in the right direction—but to also plan for the future of our careers.

 What Am I Really Passionate About—and Why?

 Along similar lines, when my friend started running, she thought she wanted to become a fitness instructor, but realized that she wasn’t passionate about motivating people to get in shape.
-Instead, she was passionate about making the body work like a well-oiled machine, which led her to the more medically based physical therapy.
+Instead, she was passionate about making the body work like a well-oiled machine, which led her to the more medically-based field of physical therapy.

-As you consider your next career move, you should think about what makes you excited to wake up every day—but don’t stop there.
+As you consider your next career move, you should think about what makes you excited to wake up every day, but don’t stop there.
 For every interest or passion, really try to pinpoint what about it gets you most excited.
-It’s also helpful to try out some things that will let you explore your interests a bit more—think volunteer projects, side hustles, and informational interviews.
-Pay attention to what moves you—and what you think might move you, but doesn’t.
+It’s also helpful to try out some things that’ll let you explore your interests a bit more—think volunteer projects, side hustles, and informational interviews.
+Pay attention to what moves you, and also what you think might move you, but doesn’t.
 The goal is to dig until you reach the foundation of the passion.
-(If you need help with this step, The Muse’s five-day email based “Discover Your Passion” class can help.)

 What Does My “Dream Job” Look Like?